Puerto Hurraco massacre: Trial

 Ángela and Luciana Izquierdo were escorted to attend the trial of their brothers in Badajoz in 1994, among strong security measures.
 Due to their kinship, they were allowed to not testify against their brothers.
-The sisters whowed their support by kissing them.
+The sisters showed their support by kissing them.

 At the trial, Emilio Izquierdo claimed to not remember the events due to memory gaps and that he had no intention of killing people when they went "hunting", but also called the village a "bad place" and blamed its population for the death of his mother in the fire, which he claimed was covered up by the locals.
 Antonio Izquierdo claimed to have fired into the air only, with the intention of warning people, but witnesses identified him as the one who shot most people and the killer of Antonia and Encarnación Cabanillas.
-The defense tried to have the charges dismissed due to mental alienation of the accussed.
-The tribunal admitted that the accussed suffered from a degree of distortion of reality, but rejected the claim of insanity, declaring that "Their intelligence is within the norm, a fact that is corroborated because they were capable of managing a flock of about a thousand sheep, had leased farms and [now] possess, [even] with the crisis that is going on in the countryside, a 10 million pesetas bank book"; "the accused outlined a 'plan to exterminate' the largest possible number of inhabitants of the village of Puerto Hurraco"; "they chose the alley and the night because they knew the habits of their neighbors and they knew that 'at that time and from that place they could kill more people'".
+The defense tried to have the charges dismissed due to mental alienation of the accused.
+The tribunal admitted that the accused suffered from a degree of distortion of reality, but rejected the claim of insanity, declaring that "Their intelligence is within the norm, a fact that is corroborated because they were capable of managing a flock of about a thousand sheep, had leased farms and [now] possess, [even] with the crisis that is going on in the countryside, a 10 million pesetas bank book"; "the accused outlined a 'plan to exterminate' the largest possible number of inhabitants of the village of Puerto Hurraco"; "they chose the alley and the night because they knew the habits of their neighbors and they knew that 'at that time and from that place they could kill more people'".
 The tribunal also claimed that the accused exhibited "a cultural primitivism and an affective impoverishment that determines contempt for human life", "fed their own phobias and obsessions due to an abnormal social isolation and the fact that they lived together in a closed group".

 Found guilty, each brother was sentenced to 342 years in prison, and to pay 300 million pesetas in compensation to the victims.
 Additionally, they would not benefit from early excarceration when they reached the age of 70.